Home > Refinance

 That said, a higher-cost solution is usually best used as part of a larger plan, not as a casual long-term default.
 If the refinance only works with a more expensive product, it is important to ask what the exit looks like, what has to improve, and how realistic that next step is.

-Roger Carroll is an Ontario mortgage broker who works with homeowners across the province on refinances, renewals, purchases, and more complex mortgage situations.
-He is known for reviewing files carefully, explaining options in plain English, and helping borrowers compare the real cost of each path before making a decision.
+Roger Carroll is an Ontario mortgage broker with Real Mortgage Associates Inc. He works with homeowners across Ontario on refinances, renewals, purchases, and more complex mortgage situations.
+His approach is to review the full file, explain options in plain English, and help borrowers compare the real cost of each path before making a decision.

 Yes.
 A refinance is usually driven by the value in the property after subtracting the mortgage balance already owing.
 The stronger the equity position, the more room there may be to work with, subject to qualification and lender policy.